 - Self Esteem

 - Social Skill Development

 - Substance Abuse

 - Trauma and PTSD

-Medical claims submission to insurance companies is no longer part of my practice.
-All clients pay directly for services and handle accessing reimbursement from insurance companies themselves.
-I do provide receipts for this process.
+Medical claims submission to insurance companies is not a part of my practice.
+All clients pay directly for services, and handle reimbursement from insurance companies themselves with itemized receipts suitable for this process.

-All meetings with clients are conducted over the phone or via video-conferencing.
+All meetings with clients are virtual, conducted over the phone or via video-conferencing.